-If your sewing machine offers many stitch options refer to your sewing machine manual to find the best stretch stitch options.
+If your sewing machine offers many stitch options, refer to your sewing machine manual to find the best stretch stitch options.
 It is well worth your time to learn about all the stitch options you have because many of the stitches can be used for more than one process.

 06 of 07

 Many people would not give up their serger or overlock machine when they are sewing knits and stretchy fabric.
 Is a serger a machine you must have to sew knits?
-No. Is it a fantastic compliment to sewing and are you going to love it if you sew a lot of knits.
+No. Is it a fantastic complement to sewing and are you going to love it if you sew a lot of knits?
 Most likely.
 Since you are the only one who can make a decision, you owe it to yourself to learn about sergers and all of the possibility before you make a decision.

 07 of 07

 Another important aspect of sewing knits is finishing all of your seams with a seam finish which stabilizes the seam and prevents the seam allowance from curling.
-As with all seam allowances, you want the seam allowance to lay smooth and blend into the garment rather than be a lumpy eye sore.
+As with all seam allowances, you want the seam allowance to lay smooth and blend into the garment rather than be a lumpy eyesore.